-Furthermore, Loyal people tend to be very loyal to their families and friends, sticking by them through thick and thin.
+Furthermore, Loyal people are dedicated to their families and friends, sticking by them through thick and thin.

 This can be a great boon in times of difficulty, as it ensures that those who are closest to us know that they can always rely on us.